-François Evans is a composer and music producer.
-He wrote the scores to Edgar Wright's first feature A Fistful of Fingers; Stefan Archetti's The Mermaid Mushroom, Shaun Mosley's The 3 Kings (featuring Ron Moody & Vanessa Redgrave) and Darren Ward's Sudden Fury (staring David Warbeck).
+François Evans is a classically-trained composer and music producer.
+He wrote the scores to Edgar Wright's first feature A Fistful of Fingers; Stefan Archetti's The Mermaid Mushroom, Shaun Mosley's The 3 Kings (featuring Ron Moody & Vanessa Redgrave) and Darren Ward's Sudden Fury (staring 70s' action icon David Warbeck).

-In 1999, François Evans co-arranged the music for the wedding of David & Victoria Beckham.
-In 2008 he conducted the Philharmonia Orchestra for the Barry Gray Centenary Concert at the Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.
-He has taught composition at the Royal College of Music and is Associate Professor in Music at Middlesex University in London.
+In 1999, François co-arranged the music for the wedding of David & Victoria Beckham.
+In 2008 he co-produced and conducted the 81-piece Philharmonia Orchestra for the Barry Gray Centenary Concert at the Royal Festival Hall, in aid of the Cinema & Television Benevolent Fund.
+He has taught composition at the Royal College of Music and is Associate Professor in Music at Middlesex University, London.

 Currently he is working on the After Magritte album: The Lunatic, the Lover & the Poet.